Weighted automata are compact and actively learnable: Formal background

 The Hankel matrix allows us to come to grips with weighted automata and their size:

 \begin{prop}[\cite{CP71,F74}] $\mathrm{rank}_\mathbb{F}(H_f) \leq n$ if and only if there exists a weighted automaton $A$ over $\mathbb{F}$ of size $n$ such that $f_A = f$. \end{prop}

 If we are going to study weighted automata over $\mathbb{Z}_2$ (WA2) and non-deterministic finite state automata (NFA) together then it is best to express them in a common framework.
-To do this, we will define a generic finite state automaton (Defintion~\ref{def:FSA}) and then see how augmenting this model with different acceptance criteria can produce WA2s (Definition~\ref{def:WFSA}) or NFAs (Definition~\ref{def:NDFSA}), or restricting the kinds of transitions can produce deterministic finite-state automata (DFA; Definition~\ref{def:DFSA}).
+To do this, we will define a generic finite state automaton (Definition~\ref{def:FSA}) and then see how augmenting this model with different acceptance criteria can produce NFAs (Definition~\ref{def:NDFSA}) or WA2s (Definition~\ref{def:WFSA}), or restricting the kinds of transitions can produce deterministic finite-state automata (DFA; Definition~\ref{def:DFSA}).

 \begin{myDef} A \emph{finite state automaton} (FSA) is a tuple $A = \langle Q, \Sigma, \delta: Q \times \Sigma \rightarrow 2^Q, S \subseteq Q, F \subseteq Q \rangle$ where $Q$ is a finite set of states, $\Sigma$ is a finite alphabet, $\delta$ is the transition function, $S$ is a set of starting states, and $F$ is a set of final states.
 The size $|A|$ of the automaton is the number of states $|Q|$. \end{myDef}